mint-choc-chip-skyblade/sshd-rando/README.md

 * Removed option for all Key shuffles which unlocks their doors from the start
 * Goddess Chest Shuffle to turn on/off randomization of the items inside Goddess Chests easily
 * Correct Orientation option for Randomized Boss Key Puzzles
+* The `Random Starting Item` setting is now a count where you can select how many random items you would like to start with

 ### New Checks
 * All the checks from Full Rupee, Single Gratitude Crystal, Stamina Fruit, Hidden Item, and NPC